elaimir/Kaggle_Taitanic_Survivors/ReadMe.md

 #### Folders and Files
 - `data/` : Contains the data files (train.csv and test.csv).
-- `notebook/` : Contains Jupyter notebooks for EDA and modeling.
+- `output` : out put of plots and the file of model prediction on test data.
-- `src/` : Contains source code for the project, organized in a modular manner.
+- `Code` : Contains source code for the project, organized in a modular manner.
 - `main.py` : The main script to run the entire project.
 - `README.md` : Project documentation (this file).
 - `requirements.txt` : Contains the required libraries for the project.